 Vienna and Bratislava are both green, species-rich cities connected by the green band of the Danube wetlands.
 Both cities are expected to grow considerably over the next decades.
 As a smart city, Vienna’s goal is to maintain 50% of the urban area as green areas.
-At the same time, the need for recreational areas adds to the pressure on green areas.
-Solutions are needed to consolidate all needs - those seeking recreational space, and those of nature itself, as the basis of recreation.
+At the same time, the need for recreational areas adds to the pressure on green spaces.
+Solutions are needed to consolidate all needs - those of people seeking recreational space, and those of nature itself, as the basis of recreation.
 However, both cities are also facing the process of increasing urban density and renewal.
 Under these conditions, it is especially important to preserve and promote nature’s vibrancy and its ability to provide unique experiences in cities.
 This requires sets of measures; on buildings, in recreational areas, and regarding the dissemination of nature preservation.

 Overview of the individual City Nature Projects

 - Monitoring of bat populations & types of meadows

 - Exhibition “Urban development & Nature conservation” with many interactive elements